5 Tips for Staying Fit While Saving Money

 Don’t live near a military installation or prefer to work out off base?
 Some gyms and health clubs offer military discounts on membership and enrollment fees.

 Are you a runner?
 MWR also helps military families as they reach their fitness goals through fun runs and races.
-Most races are even free!
+Many races are even free!
 Some areas, such as Hampton Roads in Virginia, offer plenty of opportunities to keep you running on a regular basis.
 Race schedules vary so contact your local MWR office for more details.

 Are you a golfer?
 Click here for golf-related military discounts.